roopepajunen/crowdfunding-coin37/README.md

-# Token and crowdsale smart contract
+# Token and crowdsale smart contracts

-My first atttempt to create an ERC20 token and a crowdsale smart contracts using Truffle and Open Zeppelin.
+My first attempt to create an ERC20 token and a crowdsale smart contracts using Truffle and Open Zeppelin.